esperanca/personal_website/src/posts/weeknote-026.md

 ### Unstructured peer mentoring

-In Brasília, about five years ago, I met three brothers who work creating things for the web.
+In Brasília, about five 13 years ago while working at AgênciaClick (later renamed to Isobar), I met three brothers who work creating things for the web.
 Estevão Lucas, Angelo Lucas and Rafael Lucas.
-We worked together in a few projects in different agencies, and we became friends.
+We worked together in a few projects and agencies, and we became great friends.
+I use to joke saying that they are a full service agency as Estevão is a very senior engineer, Rafael is a talented designer and Angêlo is an excellent front-end developer.

 Recently, I tried to hire [Ângelo](https://angelolucas.github.io) to join the Design System team, but he was not interested in relocating to the UK.
 Our conversation was great, and we decided to keep meeting every week and try a peer mentoring scheme.

 He will teach me CSS again.
-We are redesigning Leili’s website to improve accessibility and performance.
-And I am keen to design proper responsive breakpoints.
+We are redesigning Leili’s website.
+This website was designed a long time ago by Rafael and was coded by Lucas.
+And I am keen to learn how design proper responsive breakpoints  and to improve accessibility and performance.
 In exchange, I will help him with design, accessibility, and business English.

 ## Things that bring me joy